Applying a new speaker cloth

 the fabric straight by the tape.

-many strands.
+pull out many strands.

 The result is quite reasonable, but the lines in the fabric aren't